Papers

 Introduction

 Out-of-distribution (OOD) detection in NLP is a critical component for deploying trustworthy AI systems.
-With the ascendancy of pre-trained language models (PLMs) in a plethora of NLP tasks, their utility for OOD detection has become a topic of increasing importance.
+With the ascendancy of pre-trained LLMs (PLMs) in a plethora of NLP tasks, their utility for OOD detection has become a topic of increasing importance.
 Traditional approaches have leaned heavily towards fine-tuning these models on in-distribution (ID) data to enhance OOD detection capabilities.
 However, the necessity and impact of fine-tuning for OOD detection remain largely under-investigated.
 In this context, we explore a fundamental question: Is fine-tuning necessary for effective OOD detection?

-This study presents a comprehensive evaluation of using PLMs directly, without any fine-tuning, for OOD detection.
+This paper presents a comprehensive evaluation of using PLMs directly, without any fine-tuning, for OOD detection.
 By employing distance-based metrics on embeddings generated by PLMs, we juxtapose the OOD detection performance of zero-shot models against their fine-tuned counterparts across several dataset pairs representing various types of distributional shifts.

 Methodology